 Students who didn't pass or who want to try for a higher score should use the personal study plan in the score report.
-The recommendations are based on their unique performance on each GED® test.
+The recommendations are based on their unique performance on each GED test.

-Select their favorite study materials to get a personal study plan with pages and chapters to review
+- See what skills they need to work on to score higher - Select their favorite study materials to get a personal study plan with pages and chapters to review